-Editor ’ s note: Kaiser Permanente physician and educator Martin Shearn and his wife Lori traveled to Brazil in 1973 where Dr. Shearn served as chief of staff for the SS Hope hospital ship docked in Maceio, a poor coastal community in Northeast Brazil.
-Their daughter Wendy joined the mission for the summer.
+Editor's note: Kaiser Permanente physician and educator Martin Shearn, MD, his wife Lori, and daughter, Wendy, traveled to Brazil in 1973.
+There, Dr. Shearn served as chief of staff for the SS Hope hospital ship docked in Maceio, a poor coastal community in Northeast Brazil.

 It’s always exciting when the circus comes to town — whether you’re a child in the United States or Brazil.

 In Maceio, the circus takes place in a hastily erected tent of particularly poor quality.
 The canvas is ripped on the sides, and there are many holes in the top, displaying lots of daylight and — in evening performances — moonlight.
 The costumes are discouragingly frayed.
 Chairs are placed directly in the dirt.
 But the expected fabulous antics were all there: Spirits were high.
 There was a live band and a complicated lighting system that created wonderful bright spots.

 There were many talented performers from all around the world, although sitting so very close removed a little of the magic of their make-up.
 Aerialists performed breathtaking feats on ladders and ropes, hanging by their fingers and toes.
 The equipment looked so precarious we worried for the performers’ safety.

 There were jugglers and clowns and daring motorcycle riders who sped up and around inside a huge cage.
 So thrilling!